Ondansetron ODT Viatris (Ondansetron)

 Frequently Asked Questions

-No, Ondansetron ODT Viatris orally disintegrating tablets are not addictive.
+No, Ondansetron ODT Viatris is not addictive.

 Important Disclaimer